Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux.md

 PostgreSQL uses `ident` authentication by default.
 To allow the `kong` user to communicate with the database locally, we must change the authentication method to `md5` by modifying the PostgreSQL configuration file.

-7. Save and exit the file and restart PostgreSQL
+7. Save and exit the file and restart PostgreSQL.

   ```bash
   $ sudo service postgresql96 restart